Who We Are and What We Do

 Improving the quality of life for all persons with a hearing loss

 Hearing New Zealand works to improve the lives of the 880,000+ people in New Zealand living with a hearing loss.
 Our 15 branches across the country offer numerous services in their communities including free hearing checks, unbiased advice and a calendar of events.
-We are also advocates for the deaf and hearing impaired, promoting inclusivity and accessibility.
+We are also advocates for the deaf and hard of hearing, promoting inclusivity and accessibility.

 We work to educate people (particularly youth) about noise-induced hearing loss and how to keep their hearing safe.
 Global data shows that one in five young people have a hearing loss and this number is likely to double over the next 30 years.
 We'd like to prevent this predicted increase through educating young people and changing attitudes around safe listening.